apify/apify-docs/sources/platform/actors/development/testing_and_maintenance.md

 ---

-You should make sure your [actors](../index.md) (especially [paid ones](../paid_actors.md)) are well-maintained.
+You should make sure your [actors](../index.md) (especially [actors in Apify Store](../running/store.md)) are well-maintained.
 You might not always get feedback from your users, therefore it is crucial that you periodically check if your actors work as expected.
 You can do this using our [monitoring suite](https://apify.com/apify/monitoring) or by setting up daily runs of the **Actor Testing** ([pocesar/actor-testing](https://apify.com/pocesar/actor-testing)) actor.

 The monitoring suite is sufficient for most scenarios and includes automated alerts.
 [See more information](https://apify.com/apify/monitoring) on the suite's page or [check out our tutorials](../../monitoring/index.md).